-The occasion of the evening depicted in Wallace Shawn’s most recent play is a meeting of the company of a play, convened on the tenth anniversary of its opening, at the Talk House, an old theater district club.
+The evening depicted in Wallace Shawn’s most recent play is a meeting of the company of a play, convened on the tenth anniversary of its opening, at the Talk House, an old theater district club.
 The dramatist, Robert, played with oily confidence by Matthew Broderick, in the New York production directed by Scott Elliott, opens the evening with a long monologue that introduces the characters and the times.

 Robert had forgotten the anniversary of the play until reminded by a call from Ted, who had composed some incidental music for it.
 Robert was also surprised to learn from Ted that the company had thoroughly enjoyed putting on the play, and would enjoy gathering to mark the occasion.